carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 Instantiating a component basically does two things:

 * Hooks several event handlers on some DOM elements inside (in above example, ones in `modalElement`, e.g. close button)
-* Allows you to access public methods (found in [our components page](../../components/overview)) via the instance reference (`modalInstance.show()`, etc. in above example)
+* Allows you to access public methods (found in [our components page](../../components/overview), e.g. [here](http://localhost:3000/components/modal/code#public-methods) for modal) via the instance reference (`modalInstance.show()`, etc. in above example)

 #### Higher-level component instantiation API

 While `.create()` API gives you the full control of component instantiation, there is a higher-level API for instantiating components, which is, `.init(rootElement)`.
 It instantiates all components with `data-componentname` attribute (e.g. `data-modal` for modal) inside the given `rootElement`.
 If `rootElement` is omitted, `document` is used.

+**Note**: `.init()` API does *not* take care of DOM elements that hasn't been available at the time it's called.
+If the JavaScript framework you are using creates DOM elements dynamically, follow the instructions in [the next section](#wrapping-a-component-with-javascript-framework-of-your-choice) instead of using `.init()`.

 #### Wrapping a component with JavaScript framework of your choice

-Many JavaScript frameworks have a mechanism to automatically create/destroy DOM elements, for example, upon change in array.
+Many JavaScript frameworks have a mechanism to dynamically create/destroy DOM elements, for example, upon change in array.
 This often makes it unclear when the DOM element to instantiate Carbon component on is available, which often depends on the JavaScript framework you use.

 Also when DOM elements that Carbon components have been instantiated on are being destroyed, the Carbon component instances should be released so that e.g. there are no zombie event handlers.